nextbreakpoint/flink-k8s-toolbox/README.md

 The operator takes care of creating savepoints periodically and restarting the job from the latest savepoint if needed.

 The Flink Operator CLI provides an interface for controlling Flink clusters and jobs from a terminal.
-It supports commands for creating or deleting clusters, starting or stopping clusters and jobs, getting metrics and other information about clusters and jobs.
+It supports commands for creating or deleting clusters, starting or stopping clusters and jobs, rescaling clusters, getting metrics and other information about clusters and jobs.

 ## License